AT/CAN 2024, col & bw, 46 min

 supported by:

-Canada Council for the Arts Reserach grant / Bm:koes Bildende Kunst, Architektur, Design, Mode, Foto und Medienkunst / Woodwell Climate Research Centre / Stadt Wien Kultur Arbeitsstipendium
+Canada Council for the Arts Research grant / Bm:koes Bildende Kunst, Architektur, Design, Mode, Foto und Medienkunst / Woodwell Climate Research Centre / Stadt Wien Kultur Arbeitsstipendium

 festival placements: